Aveiro Portugal Travel Guide

 Familiarity with these unofficial guidelines can smooth your visit.

 Avoid snapping your fingers at waiters or making loud demands.
-Be patient; service can sometimes be slower.
+Be patient; service can occasionally be slower.

 While queues might sometimes appear informal, observing and respecting the order is appreciated.

-Portuguese dinner times are later than in a few countries, often starting around 7:30 PM plus busying later.
+Portuguese dinner times are later than in a few countries, often starting about 7:30 PM plus busying later.
 Arriving too early might find restaurants empty.

 Aveiro welcomes varied travel demographics, with specific considerations for each.